John-Abbott-College/6A6-Notes/assignments/Assignment3.md

   - You should test it to ensure the UI is refreshed after an email is marked as read
   - Should raise `EmailNotFoundError` if the provided email is not found in the list of emails.

-- `SearchByStringCommand()`
+- **UPDATE Apr 24**:`SearchByStringCommand(string searchString)`

-  - Performs a search using the public property`SearchString`
+  - Performs a search using the injected command parameter `searchString`

   - If there are results, **filters** **out** the `Messages` to only display the emails which match the search results

   - If the search results are null, the `Messages` should appear empty until the search bar is cleared.
+There is no `TextChangedCommand` which could be utilized to handle this event.

-    > Hint: Save the original list of emails in a separate collection.
-Use the setter of the `SearchString` to clear out the search results.
+    > **Hint: Save the original list of emails in a separate collection.
+Use the setter of the `SearchString` to clear out the search results.**

 - `DeleteEmailCommand(ObservableMessage email)`